ptkemre/STM32_USART1_BluetoothModule_HC05_With_STM32CubeIDE/README.txt

 If you don't want to deal with these steps, you can simply upload the .hex file I provided at the same location.
 However, you won't be able to modify that project.
 You can use to "STM32CubeProgrammer" for this.

+Once you upload the code, all you need to do is download a terminal application on your phone and connect to the Bluetooth module.
+Then, enter the following password: "1504".
+The MCU will send you a message saying "Correct password".
+However, the line ending settings in the terminal app are important.
+If they exist, make sure to configure them like this: (Settings → Send → Newline = None).